Nutrition and Feeding

+Proper nutrition can minimize the incidence or help control metabolic, infectious, and reproductive disorders in a dairy herd.
 In this fact sheet information will be presented on the topics of clinical testing, supportive therapy, and prevention of common disorders affecting dairy cattle.

 Topics include possible causes, symptoms and problem situations, forms of milk fever, blood parameters, control suggestions and dietary cation-anion balance.

 Cet article inclut causes possibles, symptômes et situation du problème, les formes des fièvres de lait, paramètres sanguins, suggestion de maitrise, balance anion cations.

 Body condition scoring is a method of evaluating fatness or thinness in cows according to a five-point scale and using the score to fine-tune dairy herd nutrition and health.

 Video: Learn how to assign body condition scores for dairy cattle using the method described by Ferguson and co-workers in 1994.
 This video will teach you to evaluate specific areas of the pelvis and loin in an orderly fashion, which results in consistent and accurate body condition scores.
 Scores range from 1 to 5 in increments of 0.25.
 The amount of body fat increases as you move up the scale from 1 to 5.